 We can, thus, focus, on the last case, that both players have (and are commonly known to have) coordination preferences.
 Will players want to learn their opponent's cardinal preferences at small costs c?
 It depends.
 This subgame has multiple equilibria.
 There are two equilibria in which both players simply play the same action regardless of their cardinal preference types.
-As this is a coordination game, noone has an incentive to deviate from this, and as the opponent's choice of action is independent of her cardinal preference type, it does not pay to invest c to learn the opponent's cardinal preference type.
-There are, however, other equilibria as well.
-If at least two types of a player's opponent play distinct actions, then, provided costs c are sufficiently small, this player strictly benefits from learning her opponent's cardinal preference type.14 of empathy acquisition, in any equilibrium of the overall Bayesian two-player two-action game, both players acquire cognitive ordinal empathy (i.e., learn their opponent's ordinal preference type).
+As this is a coordination game, noone has an incentive to deviate from this, and as the opponent's choice of action is independent of her cardinal preference type, it does not pay to invest c to learn the opponent's cardinal preference types of a player's opponent play distinct actions, then, provided costs c are sufficiently small, this player strictly benefits from learning her opponent's cardinal preference type.

+Putting these insights together we note two things.
+First, for small costs of empathy acquisition, in any equilibrium of the overall Bayesian two-player two-action game, both players acquire cognitive ordinal empathy (i.e., learn their opponent's ordinal preference type).
 Second, this game has equilibria (even if costs of empathy acquisition are negligible) in which no-one fully acquires cognitive cardinal empathy.